MicrosoftDocs/dynamics-365-fraud-protection/content/promo-code-redemption-error.md

     ```

 1. On the Fraud Protection site, try to redeem your promo code again.
-1. If you are able to redeem your Fraud Protection promotion code and ready to disable ad hoc subscriptions again, run the following commands.
+1. If you're able to redeem your Fraud Protection promotion code and ready to disable ad hoc subscriptions again, run the following commands.
 The output of the second command should again be **False**.

     ```PowerShell
     Set-MsolCompanySettings -AllowAdHocSubscriptions $false